James McGee, Program Coordinator

 62 semester hours with a 2.0 cumulative index.

 All students are required to complete an end-of-program exam.
 This exam will be taken in the capstone course for the student’s specific program in BUAD 4053 Business Law II.
 The end-of-program exam will also be considered an assignment in the capstone course.
 The benefit of taking the end-of-program exam is to test the student’s knowledge at the time of graduation.
 Students may include the progress from the end-of-program exams on their resume.
-Taking the end-of-program exam will have some fees, which are currently $23 per exam.
 Exams will be taken once and they will impact the student’s capstone course grade by 5%.
 Please refer to the syllabi for the relevant capstone course to know the grading scale for the end-of-program exam.

 The end-of-program exams are required, not optional.